samtupy/nvgt/doc/src/advanced/Plugin Creation.md

 Last but not least, if a file called nvgt_config.h is present in the user folder, this will also be loaded in place of the nvgt_config.h in the repo's src directory.

-You can do whatever you want within this user directory, choosing to either follow or ignore any convensions you wish.
-Below is an example of a working setup that employs the user directory, but keep in mind that you can set up your user directory any way you wish and don't nesessarily have to follow the example exactly.
+You can do whatever you want within this user directory, choosing to either follow or ignore any conventions you wish.
+Below is an example of a working setup that employs the user directory, but keep in mind that you can set up your user directory any way you wish and don't necessarily have to follow the example exactly.

 #### user directory example
 The following setup is used for Survive the Wild development.
-That game requires a couple of propriatary plugins to work, such as a private encryption layer.
+That game requires a couple of proprietary plugins to work, such as a private encryption layer.

 In this case, what was set up was a second github repository that exists within the user directory.
 It's not a good idea to make a github repository out of the root user folder itself because git will not appreciate this, but instead a folder should be created within the user directory that could contain a subrepository.
 We'll call it nvgt_user.